Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 Q: Last time [unintelligible] you talked about the yeast and candida.
 And so since then I noticed my body feels really good, but the urethra seems to still flare up.
 And I also noticed when I have honey and I do drink cream, I notice it starts flaring up again.
 So I was wondering what to do about the flaring up part, because I notice it really hurts when it flares up.

-A: [unintelligible] Because remember, the process, the urethra is the last tract of the urinary tract, so it's going to be the last place to defend itself against any of those high yeasts, those fungus that you have in the body.
+A: Well, when you have that combination put a tablespoon of lime juice in it in.
+Because remember, the process, the urethra is the last tract of the urinary tract, so it's going to be the last place to defend itself against any of those high yeasts, those fungus that you have in the body.
 She was a vegetarian for a very, very, very long time, full of all these sugars that fungus feed on very easily.
 So when you get down to the end of the urinary tract or any part of the body, it's going to receive fewer nutrients.
 And lime juice helps destroy fungus.
 So just put a tablespoon of lime juice in there.
 In the formula that I've given in the newsletter, it's about a less dangerous way of doing it, and of using lime juice on a weekly basis.
 So go with that if you want to destroy.
 If you've ever had antibiotics in your life, you want to do that one day a week.
 That formula on the newsletter for destroying fungus.

 Q: [unintelligible]